Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Conclusion

 \section{Conclusion}

-This paper proposes an improved two-stage power system measurement recovery model (TSDM) based on denoising diffusion models.
-The proposed TSDM can effectively extract the spatio-temporal correlations and measurement coordinations between data points and use the extracted patterns to guide the process of outlier elimination and missing data supplementation.
+This paper proposes an improved two-stage power system measurement recovery model (TSDM) based on denoising diffusion models to mitigate the influence of cyber-physical uncertainties.
+The proposed detection and imputation based TSDM can effectively extract the spatio-temporal correlations and measurement coordinations between data points and use the extracted patterns to guide the process of outlier elimination and missing data supplementation.
 Compared with existing reconstruction methods, the proposed model demonstrates high recovery accuracy and strong robustness under highly random and nonlinear dynamics of power systems.
 This is evidenced through extensive case studies based on SCADA and WAMS data.
-Nonetheless, the exploration of real-time data recovery leveraging denoising diffusion models warrants further investigation.
+Nonetheless, the exploration of real-time data recovery leveraging denoising latent diffusion models \cite{rombach2022high} warrants further investigation.